Code noir: Canada

-The Code noir was not legally valid in Canada, be it the French West Indies' or Louisiana's, and there were no specific rules on the treatment of slaves in royal edicts, ordinances, acts in public registries transcribed by the Conseil supérieur or Raudot's ordinance.
-However, owners generally complied with the Code noir without requirement to do so, and slaves were still considered to be personal property.
+Neither the French West Indies or Louisiana Code noir applied in Canada and there were no specific rules on the treatment of slaves in royal edicts, ordinances, acts in public registries transcribed by the Conseil supérieur or Raudot's ordinance.
+However, owners generally complied with the Code noir although this was not required, and slaves were still considered to be personal property.